 The Company was initially incorporated on March 31, 2011 as Adelt Design, Inc. under Chapter 78 of the Nevada Revised Statutes.
-On April 29, 2015, the Company entered into a merger agreement with CLS Labs and a newly-formed, wholly-owned subsidiary and effected the Merger.
+On April 29, 2015, we entered into a merger agreement with CLS Labs and a newly-formed, wholly-owned subsidiary and effected the Merger (see "Our Business - The Merger").
 Upon the consummation of the Merger, the separate existence of the wholly-owned subsidiary ceased and CLS Labs, the surviving corporation in the Merger, became a wholly owned subsidiary of the Company, with the Company acquiring the stock of CLS Labs, abandoning its previous business, and adopting the existing business plan and operations of CLS Labs.

 Since 2014, one of the founders of CLS Labs has been developing a proprietary method of extracting cannabinoids from cannabis plants and converting the resulting cannabinoid extracts into concentrates such as oils, waxes, edibles and shatter.
-Recently, the Company began pursuing other revenue producing opportunities, which resulted in the Acquisition.
+Recently, we began pursuing other revenue producing opportunities, which resulted in the Oasis Acquisition.
 See "Our Business - History".